User name reporting - Active Directory integration¶

 First, it’s recommended to upgrade to the latest version of Scrutinizer.
-Please contact Plixer support at 207-324-8805 x4 for assistance.
+Contact Plixer technical support for assistnace.

 Configure a non-admin user to query the Domain Controller Event Logs in Windows 2008 or 2012¶

 Create a domain user for IPFIXify to use.
 Add the IPFIXify user to the “Event Log Readers” Built-in group.

 Provide WMI Permissions:

 Login to the Domain Controller as an administrator.

 Right click on WMI Control (Local) and select Properties.

 Go to the Security tab, click on Root, then select Security.